kanaka/mal/process/guide.md

     function against every element of the list (or vector) one at a time and returns the results as a list.

-* Add some type predicates core functions.
+* Add some type predicate core functions.
 In Lisp, predicates are functions that return true/false (or true value/nil) and typically end in "?" or "p".
   * `nil?`: takes a single argument and returns true (mal true value)